Depression, Fatigue & Sleep

 - Screening questionnaires when appropriate

-- Lab testing when clinically appropriate
+- Laboratory testing when clinically appropriate

 Treatment Approach

-- Sleep routine correction
+- Sleep routine and sleep schedule correction

 - Behavioral strategies for insomnia and low motivation